ArchitectNow/gamejam2020-virtualmeltdown/README.md

 Once a game starts the client establishes a connection to our remote server (built with Colyseus) and creates a "room".
 This room is given a unique four-digit code which is displayed on the primary game screen.
 Remote players can navigate to a specific URL and enter their name, this room code, and choose one of three playable robots.
 Once this is done they are placed in the primary game space where they can navigate by using the joystick on their phone and see the results on the main display.

-The client manages all in-game physics, collission detection, VR, and other logic.
+The client manages all in-game physics, collision detection, audio, VR, and other logic.
 It communicates efficiently both to and from all connected players via the Colyseus socket server.
 The tooling provided by Colyseus made it easy for us to keep our Unity C# state objects in sync with our TypeScript models on the server (and also the TypeScript models in the Angular code for the controller.

 Within the client project we have a single play field but two camera views:  one for the VR player and one for the remote players (who all view the same thing).
 This allows us to hide things from different player types (and also leverage the fact that the remote players have their own custom UI on their devices which is unique to them).

+A number of great audio producers stopped by our table during the jam and volunteered to put together all audio and sound Fx assets for us.
+We agreed, they pulled up a table, and nearly all sound and effects you hear in the game are uniquely built by these guys (names above).

 #### Remote Player Controller